Newsletter Signup - Under Article / In Page

 KBP’s small molecule compound library includes rich chemical entities consisting of compounds designed and synthesized by the company with unique chemical structures and high potency, compounds synthesized based on different core structures that cover almost all known core structures, as well as a natural product library of compounds extracted from plants, marine organisms, and microorganisms.

-On Monday October 16, it was announced that Novo Nordisk had agreed to acquire ocedurenone for uncontrolled hypertension, with potential application in cardiovascular and kidney disease, from KBP for up to $1.3 billion.
-Ocedurenone was KPB’s lead candidate, and is an orally administered, small molecule, non-steroidal mineralocorticoid receptor antagonist (nsMRA) that is currently in phase 3 trials.
+In October 2023, it was announced that Novo Nordisk agreed to acquire ocedurenone for uncontrolled hypertension, with potential application in cardiovascular and kidney disease, from KBP for up to $1.3 billion.
+Ocedurenone was KPB’s lead candidate and is an orally administered, small molecule, non-steroidal mineralocorticoid receptor antagonist (nsMRA) that was being tested in a phase 3 trial before Novo recently halted it as it failed to meet its primary endpoint.

 RVAC Medicines